epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-11-02-openbox-standalone.markdown

 author: epsi
 excerpt:
   I recommend beginner to learn Openbox.
-  Openbox can be used as a standalone WM, or as a WM inside a DE (Desktop Environment).
+  Openbox can be used as a standalone Window Manager, or as a Window Manager that holds a DE (Desktop Environment).
   In fact, Openbox is the only Stacking WM that I use daily.
 ---

 I recommend beginner to learn Openbox.
-Openbox can be used as a standalone WM, or as a WM inside a DE (Desktop Environment).
+Openbox can be used as a standalone Window Manager, or as a Window Manager inside a DE (Desktop Environment).

 In LXQT or XFCE4 you can simply type